 Russell-Cooke's family team includes six family mediators who have extensive experience mediating all issues arising upon the breakdown of a relationship, whether financial or regarding children.

-Russell-Cooke family partner, Camilla Thornton, says: “It is our pleasure to support this great initiative.
+Russell-Cooke family consultant, Camilla Thornton, says: “It is our pleasure to support this great initiative.
 This past year has reinforced the need to consider alternative methods of dispute resolution as the traditional court process continues to be overly time-consuming, costly and ineffective in resolving delicate and emotional disputes.
 The pandemic and three lockdowns have put a huge amount of stress on couples and, sadly, many find themselves considering separation or divorce.
 Mediation is a fantastic alternative and needs to be brought to the forefront of family law.
 It gives couples more control of their arrangements, is quicker and cheaper than the court process and helps separating couples focus on the welfare of their children.”